-Breast Cancer Awareness Month
+October is Breast Cancer Awareness Month

-There are a number of different types of breast cancer.
-The most common form of breast cancer is ductal carcinoma, which begins in the cells of the ducts.
-Cancer that begins in the lobes or lobules is called lobular carcinoma and is more often found in both breasts than are other types of breast cancer.
-Inflammatory breast cancer is a rare type of breast cancer in which the breast is warm, red, and swollen.
+Breast cancer occurs in many different forms.
+The most common form is ductal carcinoma, which begins in the cells of the ducts.
+Cancer that begins in the lobes or lobules is called lobular carcinoma.
+It is found more often in both breasts than other types of breast cancer.
+Inflammatory breast cancer is a rare type in which the breast is warm, red, and swollen.

 Being female and older in age are the main risk factors for breast cancer.
 Other risk factors include estrogen (made in the body), dense breast tissue, age at menstruation and first birth, taking hormones for symptoms of menopause, smoking, obesity, and not getting enough exercise.

 Hereditary breast cancer makes up 5 percent to 10 percent of all breast cancer diagnoses.
 Women who have certain gene mutations, such as mutations in the BRCA1 or BRCA2 genes, have an increased risk of developing breast cancer and ovarian cancer.